Pipeline: Oil and natural gas

-It is certain when the first crude oil pipeline was built.
-Credit for the development of pipeline transport belongs indisputably to the Oil Transport Association, which first constructed a 2 in wrought iron pipeline over a 6 mi track from an oil field in Pennsylvania to a railroad station in Oil Creek, in the 1860s.
+The first crude oil pipeline was built by the Oil Transport Association, which constructed a 2 in wrought iron pipeline over a 6 mi track from an oil field in Pennsylvania to a railroad station in Oil Creek, in the 1860s.
+Some of the first major submarine pipelines were constructed across the English Channel in 1944 during Operation Pluto.
+These provided an estimated 8 per cent of all petroleum products used by the Allies on the Western Front between the Normandy landings and the end of Second World War.

 Pipelines are generally the most economical way to transport large quantities of oil, refined oil products or natural gas over land.
 For example, in 2014, pipeline transport of crude oil cost about $5 per barrel, while rail transport cost about $10 to $15 per barrel.
 Trucking has even higher costs due to the additional labor required; employment on completed pipelines represents only "1% of that of the trucking industry.".

 In the United States, 70% of crude oil and petroleum products are shipped by pipeline.
 (23% are by ship, 4% by truck, and 3% by rail) In Canada for natural gas and petroleum products, 97% are shipped by pipeline.